 Candidates for scar revision surgery have concerns about the appearance of a scar and/or functional problems due to a scar they have developed from a previous surgery or trauma.

 Recovery from scar revision surgery is specific to the individual.
 The duration of recovery will vary from person to person.
 The average recovery time for a scar revision procedure is 7 to 14 days for most individuals.
 Sutures (stitches) are typically removed between days 5 and 14 after surgery, depending on the location and extend of the procedure.
+The healing process does not end at 14 days, however.
+For example, the incisions continue to heal for months after surgery.

 Some swelling and bruising are expected after a scar revision procedure.
 Post-operative bruising is generally minimal.
 Post-operative swelling and bruising generally improve significantly by 7 to 14 days after surgery.
 Swelling and bruising are expected to continue to improve and resolve in the ensuing days and weeks.